-By Cyrus Larcombe-Moore Foyle Young Poet of the Year 2016
+By Enshia Li Foyle Young Poet of the Year 2017

-The Foyle Young Poets of the Year Award 2017 is now open for entries.
+The Foyle Young Poets of the Year Award 2018 will be launching in March 2018.
 The top 15 winning poets will attend an Arvon residential course, and are published in a winners’ anthology.
 85 commended poets are also published in an online anthology.
 All 100 winners receive Poetry Society membership, a goody bag and an invite to the awards ceremony at the Southbank Centre.